JUMP TO CONTENT

 “Quite simply, getting to become a part of the pit stop team!”

-Find an assembly technician job in F1 with Atlassian Williams Racing
+Find an assembly technician job in F1 with Atlassian Williams F1 Team

 A career as an assembly technician in F1 is exciting, rewarding, and full of opportunities to find your place.
 The sport we’re part of is captivating and full of energy, and by coming together, we take steps towards getting back to the top each and every day.
 If you’ve got what it takes to shape the future of Formula 1, we’d love to hear from you.